 The Solaire at 20 River Terrace ground lease

 may consider any land lease as a depreciating asset.
-Indeed, as the years go on, the end of the lease gets closer, and people consider it to diminish in value.
+Indeed, as the years go on, the end of the Lease gets closer, and people think it to diminish in value.

 There could be a pool of prospective purchasers who will not want to consider a land lease building, regardless of the lease terms.
 However, purchasers in these buildings generally understand that some value and appreciation come at the front end.